willyb321/npm_cards/readme.md

 > Standard deck of cards from the CLI

 ## What does it do?
 npm-cards gives you a tree diagram for a standard deck of cards, right from the command-line.
-Run ```npm-cards``` after installing and then your preferred image viewer will open up the diagram.
+Run ```npm-cards``` after installing and then your preferred ~~image viewer~~ (need to fix that, will open an imgur image in browser till) will open up the diagram.
 ## Install

 ```sh